fpdo/command-line-deepl/README.md

 # Command-Line-DeepL
-Allows user to translate sentences from English to Dutch using DeepL API and the command line
+Allows user to translate sentences direct from the terminal.
+By default translation is done from EN-US to NL

 # Getting Started
 1. `pip install -r requirements.txt`.